issue-ops/validator/README.md

     name: Validate Issue
     runs-on: ubuntu-latest

+    # These permissions are required to read custom validator scripts and
+    # write/update issue comments.
+    permissions:
+      contents: read
+      issues: write

     steps:
       # This is required to access the repository's files.
 Specifically, the
       # issue forms template and the additional validation configuration.